 The judges for this game jam are...

 @FloofOtter (Otter Flooflord)

 ...And possibly more to come!

-We have not made the badge graphics yet, but we've got another batch of fancy badges to give out!
+We've got another batch of fancy badges to give out this year!

 Submitting Your Entry